 "What does your company do?"

 Know your employer's business, revenue, employee count, major clients.
-Officers assess job legitimacy — vague answers suggest fake jobs.
+Officers assess job legitimacy — vague answers suggest fake positions.
+See the full H-1B interview guide.

 "Describe your daily responsibilities."